kagrant001/notesEloqJS/notes.md

   }

   static from(arg) {
+    /*
-    //no need to call Symbol.iterator() as it doesnt iterate through for us, all its doing is making it readable for later use such as here where we are using a for/of loop let newGroup = new Group();
+    no need to call Symbol.iterator() as it doesnt iterate through for us, all its doing is making it readable for later use such as here where we are using a for/of loop */
+    let newGroup = new Group();
       for (let element of arg) {
 		newGroup.add(element);